 Recent posts by this newsletter.
 Browse the email archive.

-Author’s note: Tal and I serve on the Parks Committee of Manhattan Community Board 3 together.
+Author’s note: Tal and I serve on the Parks Committee of Manhattan Community Board 3 (CB3) together.
 I write the newsletter Friends of New York City Abundance.
-The views expressed here only represent my own and not Manhattan Community Board 3.
+The views expressed here are my own and do not necessarily represent those of Ma...

 Other publications recommended by the authors of this newsletter.